RobotnikAutomation/daly_bms/README.md

 - **port** (String, /dev/ttyUSB_BMS): Serial port of the device
 - **set_soc_service_name** (String, set_soc): Name of the service to set SOC
+- **publish_complete_status** (Bool, True): Flag to publish the complete status of the battery.
+When enabled, the node will read and publish extended battery information, which may introduce delays in the control loop due to the additional processing required.

 ## Additional information